Ackee-Blockchain/trident/documentation/docs/start-fuzzing/writting-fuzz-test/fuzzing-flows.md

 # Fuzzing Flows

 Before you start fuzzing, you need to guide the fuzzer on which transactions it should execute.
-This is important because if your program contains a lot of instructions and we let the fuzzer randomly pick from them, most of the time the fuzzer would pick incorrect sequences.
-This is due to the fact that Solana programs expect some kind of order.
-For example, DeFi protocols most likely expect something like:
+This is important because if your program contains many instructions and we let the fuzzer randomly pick from them, most of the time the fuzzer would pick incorrect sequences.
+This is because Solana programs expect a specific order of operations.

+For example, DeFi protocols typically expect something like:

 1. Initialize Config
 2. Initialize User